 One survival knife use you might not consider initially is digging.
 If you’re really desperate for food, you might need to dig up and eat roots from a plant or dig up a ground squirrel.

 You can use a survival knife for cutting lines or cleaning out a fish you need to cook and eat.

 Survival often involves some sort of first aid.
 You can use a survival knife for basic first-aid tasks, such as cutting bandages and clothing or removing splinters and stingers.

 On freezing days and nights, you can use a survival knife to chop a hole in ice to access fresh water or fish.

 Bushcraft and Survival Knife Uses: Final Thoughts

 Inspired by the tests of survival you see on TV?
 Ready to hone your skills against human error and Mother Nature?
 Keep the above scenarios in mind while you shop for the perfect wilderness survival knife.
-The right survival blade just might save your life.
+The right survival/bushcraft blade just might save your life.